rubaoliva/checkblacklist/README.md

 # checkblacklist
 With this script you can check if any IP is blacklisted in TOP blacklist.
-If one IP is Listed show you ads for delist.
+If one IP is Listed, show you tips for delist.

-chkblacklist (c) RubaOliva

-Usage: ./chkblacklist <ip>
+Usage: ./chkblacklist \<ip\>